syncfusion-content/ej2-vue-docs/ej2-vue/grid/connecting-to-adaptors/custom-adaptor.md

 ## Handling CRUD operations

-To manage CRUD (Create, Read, Update, Delete) operations using CustomAdaptor, follow the provided guide for configuring the Syncfusion Vue Grid for [editing](https://ej2.syncfusion.com/vue/documentation/grid/editing/edit) and utilize the sample implementation of the `OrdersController` in your server application.
+To manage CRUD (Create, Read, Update and Delete) operations using CustomAdaptor, follow the provided guide for configuring the Syncfusion Vue Grid for [editing](https://ej2.syncfusion.com/vue/documentation/grid/editing/edit) and utilize the sample implementation of the `OrdersController` in your server application.
 This controller processes HTTP requests for CRUD operations, including GET, POST, PATCH, and DELETE.

 To enable CRUD operations in the Syncfusion Grid within an Vue application, follow the below steps: